 Under oath in dramatic testimony, Sefolosha recounted his bitter nightmare.
 He was kicked in the leg and that tumbled him over like a tidal wave.
 Swarmed like bees, Sefolosha then was tied up and put in the squad car like a nasty criminal.
 He was arrested.
 Sefolosha lost 184 days of his career.
 He needed surgery, missed the playoffs.
 It was an ugly moment in his life.

 Grandiose and heartbreaking were the Sefolosha consequences in 2015.
 To the knowing, the punishment was particularly familiar in a city where Amadou Diallo was riddled 41 times for reaching for his wallet; nothing had changed nor improved with the NYPD in 16 years.
-The culture of violence first remained in tact.
+The culture of violence remained intact.

 That it happened in the city where the NBA headquarters are located had little impact on empathy two years after the Thabo Sefolosha cruelty, amid athlete protests against police brutality.

-NBA Commissioner Adam Silver, who paid close attention to the Thabo Sefolosha case of two years ago, delivered his orders to NBA players, some of whom find themselves targets of aggressive and racist policing and want to protest their victimhood.
-Don’t ruin our fans experience with your black suffrage assaults.
+NBA Commissioner Adam Silver, who paid close attention to the Thabo Sefolosha case, delivered his orders to NBA players in 2017, many of whom still find themselves targets of aggressive and racist policing and want to protest their victimhood.
+Don’t ruin our fans experience with your black suffrage assaults, the Silver memo implied.
 The intersectionality of race and hatred is not the point we need to be making as a collective group; respecting the flag is the point.

 But a question unasked doesn’t mean a question disappears.
 If a millionaire like Thabo Sefolosha can be beaten by the police, what of the ordinary man without his resources?
 And why is Adam Silver silent on brutality?
-He never, ever mentions it.
+He never, ever mentions it by name.

 The NBA Cares?
 About who, exactly?

-The number of blacks killed by the police this year is 174.
-It is more than the total rosters of 11 NBA teams.
+The number of blacks killed by the police in 2019 was 235.
+It’s more than the total rosters of 19 NBA teams.
 Every other day a black person is killed by the police.
-If you add in the number of Hispanics killed by police in 2017, the number skyrockets to 318 people of color killed.
-It is more than the total rosters of 70% of NBA teams.
+If you add in the number of Hispanics killed by police in 2019, the number skyrockets to 349 people of color killed.
+It is more than the total rosters of 93% of NBA teams.

 It’s enough to sway emotions towards anger and bitterness.
-During a preseason game, two black Laker fans didn’t stand for the national anthem for their own reasons.
+A few years back during a preseason game, two black Laker fans didn’t stand for the national anthem for their own reasons.
 They were near their seats as they crouched down in a kneel.
 Without warning, beer was tossed upon them as cameras rolled for social media’s pleasure.
 Nationally righteous, two college students at a local Baptist College, Haley Perea and Savannah Sugg, proudly documented their racism and privilege and historical ignorance for their followers and perhaps to get retweets.

 “Excuse me, this if for the national anthem you piece of sh—.
 Take a kneel for the land of the slaves.
 Disrespect our flag and our country and that’s how we’ll react.”
 (Haley Perea)